 To adjust for the unknown the lender will often err on the side of caution and lower the vehicle value to be safe.
 This, in turn, reduces the max loan value.

-In today’s environment where many borrowers prefer an online title loan with direct deposit, and more specifically one without an inspection, there may be a case for wanting a physical in person inspection.
+In today’s environment where many borrowers prefer an instant online title loan with direct deposit, and more specifically one without an inspection, there may be a case for wanting a physical in person inspection.

 For those without a perfect vehicle history, but with a well restored vehicle, the option to have the vehicle looked at may provide a more accurate valuation.